dokku/dokku-rabbitmq/README.md

 ## Commands

 ```
 rabbitmq:app-links <app>                           # list all rabbitmq service links for a given app
 rabbitmq:create <service> [--create-flags...]      # create a rabbitmq service
 rabbitmq:destroy <service> [-f|--force]            # delete the rabbitmq service/data/container if there are no links left
 rabbitmq:enter <service>                           # enter or run a command in a running rabbitmq service container
 rabbitmq:exists <service>                          # check if the rabbitmq service exists
 rabbitmq:expose <service> <ports...>               # expose a rabbitmq service on custom host:port if provided (random port on the 0.0.0.0 interface if otherwise unspecified)
 rabbitmq:info <service> [--single-info-flag]       # print the service information
 rabbitmq:link <service> <app> [--link-flags...]    # link the rabbitmq service to the app
 rabbitmq:linked <service> <app>                    # check if the rabbitmq service is linked to an app
 rabbitmq:links <service>                           # list all apps linked to the rabbitmq service
 rabbitmq:list                                      # list all rabbitmq services
-rabbitmq:logs <service> [-t|--tail]             # print the most recent log(s) for this service
+rabbitmq:logs <service> [-t|--tail] <tail-num-optional> # print the most recent log(s) for this service
 rabbitmq:promote <service> <app>                   # promote service <service> as RABBITMQ_URL in <app>
 rabbitmq:restart <service>                         # graceful shutdown and restart of the rabbitmq service container
 rabbitmq:start <service>                           # start a previously stopped rabbitmq service
 rabbitmq:stop <service>                            # stop a running rabbitmq service
 rabbitmq:unexpose <service>                        # unexpose a previously exposed rabbitmq service
 rabbitmq:unlink <service> <app>                    # unlink the rabbitmq service from the app
 rabbitmq:upgrade <service> [--upgrade-flags...]    # upgrade service <service> to the specified versions
 ```

 ## Usage